You can create assignments alongside other content.

 Images that display inline are embedded in a 768-pixel block at the biggest breakpoints.
 The closer to that size the images are, the less padding appears around them.

 Access a media file's menu and select Edit.
-In the Edit File Settings window, you can choose how your video, audio, or image file appears in the assignment: inline or as an attachment.
+In the Edit File Attributes window, you can choose how your video, audio, or image file appears in the assessment: inline or as an attachment.
 For example, you can display extremely large files as attachments that students can download.
 You can edit the file names for files displayed as attachments.

 You can also add alternative text to describe images you add.
 Alternative text describes the image for people who use screen readers or visit web pages with images turned off.

-For media files that appear as attachments, students select the menu and select Preview File or Download File.
-Instructors have the additional functions of move, edit, and delete.
+For media files that appear as attachments, students access the menu and select Preview File or Download File.
+Instructors have the additional options of move, edit, and delete.

 You can add a time limit to an assignment in the Ultra Course View.
 A time limit can keep students on track and focused on the assignment because each person has a limited amount of time to submit.
 The assignment attempts are saved and submitted automatically when time is up.